Rick-Phoenix/querygen/README.md

-# The goal of this package
+# What it does

-This package automatically generate functions that aggregate results from several sqlc subqueries.
+This package automatically generates functions that aggregate results from several sqlc subqueries.
 This is especially useful when using sqlite since sqlc [does not support json aggregation](https://github.com/sqlc-dev/sqlc/issues/3988#issuecomment-2985800613) with it, unlike postgres.

 So this is meant to generate most (and in some cases, even all) of the boilerplate necessary to define and run those subqueries one by one.